WatskeBart/pwndrop/README.md

 Here is an example config file with all available config variables with commentary:
 ```
 [pwndrop]
 listen_ip  = "123.123.123.123"              # the external IP of your pwndrop instance (must be set if you want to use the nameserver feature)
 http_port  = 80                             # listening port for HTTP and WebDAV
 https_port = 443                            # listening port for HTTPS
+dns_port   = 53                             # listening port for DNS
 data_dir   = "./data"                       # directory path where data storage will reside (relative paths are from executable directory path)
 admin_dir  = "./admin"                      # directory path where the admin panel files reside (relative paths are from executable directory path)

 [setup]                                     # optional: put in if you want to pre-configure pwndrop (section will be deleted from the config file on first run)
 username     = "admin"                      # username of the admin account
 password     = "secretpassword"             # password of the admin account
 redirect_url = "https://www.somedomain.com" # URL to which visitors will be redirected to if they supply a path, which doesn't point to any shared file (put blank if you want to return 404)
 secret_path  = "/pwndrop"                   # secret URL path, which upon visiting will allow your browser to access the login page of the admin panel (make sure to change the default value)
 ```

 If you want to pre-configure your **pwndrop** instance before deployment using any of the installation scripts, put your configuration file at `/usr/local/pwndrop/pwndrop.ini` and it will be parsed the moment **pwndrop** daemon is first executed.